datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

 from the hardware itself.
 This feature can also be made available to clients outside of the confidential computing hardware in the form of remote attestation.

-TEEs can hold and process information that needs to persist even beyond their lifespan.
+TEEs can hold and process information that predates or outlives the trusted environment.
 That could mean across restarts, different versions, or platform migrations.
 Therefore **Recoverability** is an important feature.
 Data and the state of a TEE need to be sealed before they are written to persistent storage to maintain confidentiality and integrity guarantees.
 The access to such